Reflections on Portrait/[self]-Portrait

 “[o]nce upon a time and a very good time it was there was a moocow coming down along the road and this moocow that was coming down along the road met a nicens little boy named baby tuckoo… His father told him that story: his father looked at him through a glass: he had a hairy face.”

 These opening lines introduce us to Daedalus ego, his concept of self, as well as his bestial id in a “moocow” and his paternal super-ego in his father.
 The line that Joyce uses to introduce the reader to Daedalus includes not one figure but three, all of them forming essential parts of Daedalus’ self.
 Daedalus incorporates others into the self in other parts of the novel as well.
 Consider the scene in which Daedalus hears a sermon concerning death, judgement, Hell, and Heaven; internalizes its teachings; and resolves to lead a moral, Christian life.
 This reflects the Super-ego’s role in impressing religious teachings upon the Id, and reflects the Catholic instruction that Joyce likely received growing up in Ireland.
 A Portrait of the Artist as a Young Man demonstrates how literary self-portraits reflect the self’s need to incorporate the other as much as visual ones do.

 The self-portrait exists as an exercise in selflessness, as a study of the other.
 As you read our Summer 2017 Issue of Bombus, Portrait/[self]-Portrait, consider how the self-portraits within it reflect the other as much as they do the self.

-J. RANSEL ROMINE IV is an undergraduate at Temple University, studying History and Spanish.
+JENNIFER ROMINE is an undergraduate at Temple University, studying History and Spanish.
 Fae enjoys modernism, critical theory, Beethoven, and peanut butter sandwiches.
 Fae worked as an editor at Danse Macabre, an online literary magazine now defunct.